 \subsection{NF-CSE-CIC-IDS2018-v2 Results}

-Similarly to the NF-UNSW-NB15-v2 results, Table \ref{cic_table_no_contamination} displays results for anomaly detection on NF-CSE-CIC-IDS2018-v2 without dataset contamination.
-In all anomaly detection algorithms, Anomal-E embeddings outperform raw features for accuracy and Macro F1-Score as seen in Figure \ref{graph_cic_0_f1}.
-The overall level and consistency in improvements when using Anomal-E embeddings over raw features clearly demonstrates the benefit of Anomal-E's ability to leverage graph structure for network anomaly detection with no contamination.
-High detection rates and accuracy in conjunction with Anomal-E's self-supervised training methodology also display the potential this approach has in detecting network anomalies in a range of dynamic environments.
+Similarly to NF-UNSW-NB15-v2 results, Table \ref{cic_table_no_contamination} displays results for anomaly detection on NF-CSE-CIC-IDS2018-v2 without dataset contamination.
+For all anomaly detection algorithms, Anomal-E embeddings outperformed raw features for accuracy and macro F1-score, as seen in Figure \ref{graph_cic_0_f1}.
+The overall level and consistency of improvements when using Anomal-E embeddings over raw features demonstrate the benefit of Anomal-E's ability to leverage and generalise graph structure and edge features for network anomaly detection with no contamination.
+High detection rates and accuracy, in conjunction with Anomal-E's self-supervised training methodology, also display the potential this approach has for detecting network anomalies in different attack datasets and environments.

-For results gathered using NF-CSE-CIC-IDS2018-v2 with dataset contamination, shown in Table \ref{cic_table_contamination}, we observe that again, Anomal-E embeddings outperform raw features and clearly display significant increases for all algorithms when contaminating the NF-CSE-CIC-IDS2018-v2 dataset.
-In a similar fashion to observations made from contaminated experiments on NF-UNSW-NB15-v2, the average scores across performance metrics and detection algorithms are worse for raw features compared to their non-contaminated counterpart.
-We also observe that not only do Anomal-E embeddings outperform raw features in contaminated experiments, but they also outperform results from non-contaminated Anomal-E embeddings.
-On average, significant improvements are seen across all 3 performance metrics.
-Again, this is emphasising the strong potential Anomal-E has for detecting network anomalies in an unsupervised and graph-based learning environment.
+For results gathered using NF-CSE-CIC-IDS2018-v2 with dataset contamination, shown in Table \ref{cic_table_contamination}, we can observe that again, Anomal-E embeddings outperformed raw features.
+Results clearly show significant increases for all algorithms when using a contaminated NF-CSE-CIC-IDS2018-v2 dataset.
+In a similar fashion to observations made in contaminated experiments on NF-UNSW-NB15-v2, the scores across performance metrics and detection algorithms are worse for raw features (see Figure \ref{graph_cic_4_f1}) with the contaminated dataset compared to the non-contaminated one.
+When comparing contaminated and non-contaminated Anomal-E embeddings, we can observe an improvement when using the non-contaminated NF-CSE-CIC-IDS2018-v2 dataset.
+However, on average, contaminated Anomal-E embeddings still display improvements over non-contaminated raw feature results.
+This again emphasises the strong ability Anomal-E has for network anomaly detection.